JustusThies/NeuralTexGen/README.md

 ### Rendering of the UV maps
 Use a renderer of your choice to render the per frame uvs using the mesh and the camera parameters.
-E.g. an OpenGL based renderer.
+For example, you can use an headless 'EGL-based' OpenGL renderer on your server.

 ### Summary
 In the end you should have training pairs consisting of a uv map and a original color image which serves as target image.